 Tug Toy Making Supplies and Materials

 The resulting tug was great for interactive play.
-The weaving prevented it from being rapidly unravelled as a braided toy might, and the strips were sizeable enough that any pieces that might be ripped off were readily retrieved for the rubbish (supervision required) and unlike typical fabric there are no errant threads.
-In less destructive hands (claws…fangs…), these would last much longer.
+Weaving prevented it from being rapidly unravelled as a braided toy might.
+Unlike many other fabrics, there are no issues with fraying or errant threads from fleece.
+Any pieces that might be ripped off from wild play were easily picked up for the rubbish (supervision required).
+In less destructive hands (claws…fangs…) these would last much longer.
 I can’t stress enough that supervision and interactivity is a must with this and any toy.
 Swallowing fabric (or anything that’s difficult to digest) is dangerous as it may lead to a blockage.

 Alternative Fabric Options

-Tug toys can be made with other materials, if you don’t have fleece, dislike using it for personal or environmental considerations, or just feel like something different.
+Tug toys can be made with other materials if you don’t have fleece, dislike using it for personal or environmental considerations, or just feel like something different.
 If you’re keen to upcycle, old blankets or clothing may be suitable for repurposing.
-Materials should be clean and sturdy, and avoid fabrics that shed threads as those types of linear bodies can be particularly dangerous.
+Materials should be clean and sturdy, and avoid fabrics that shed threads as those types of linear bodies can be particularly dangerous if swallowed.

 Weaving a Basic Square Knot Dog Tug Toy